WE ARE ACCEPTING CLAIMS ARISING OUT OF THE PORSCHE EMISSIONS SCANDAL WHICH IS SEPARATE TO THE ONGOING HIGH COURT ACTION AGAINST VW

 Claim Compensation In The Porsche Emissions Scandal Action

 You may be eligible to join our legal action for owners affected by the Porsche emissions scandal.
-We have been representing Porsche clients for several years, but with the recall now formally initiated, claims are ready to proceed.
+We have been representing Porsche clients for several years, and our Group Action has already been launched.

 - A requirement to replenish AdBlue more often.
 This conforms to the purpose of AdBlue, which is used to negate harmful pollutants, including NOx;

 - Increased fuel consumption that may be caused by the engine operating less efficiently (which is how NOx emissions are reduced);